Llantilio Crossenny: White Castle

 White Castle is a fine example of the medieval castle-builders art which stands on the hill overlooking the village.
 The Three Castles Walk passes close by.
 The fortification was established by the Normans in the wake of the invasion of England in 1066, to protect the route from Wales to Hereford.
 Possibly commissioned by William fitz Osbern, the Earl of Hereford, it comprised three large earthworks with timber defences.

 Hen Gwrt

 Hen Gwrt is the site of a thirteenth-century manor house and a sixteenth-century hunting lodge.
 Originally constructed for the Bishops of Llandaff, it subsequently came into the possession of the Herberts of Raglan Castle.

-Llantilio Court (now demolished)
+Llantilio Court (since demolished)

 Sir Henry Jackson, 2nd Baronet (1831–1881) Member of Parliament (MP) for Coventry from 1867 to 1868 and 1874–1881, and a Deputy Lieutenant of Monmouthshire lived at Llantilio Court from 1873 until his death in 1881.
 His son, Sir Henry Mather-Jackson, 3rd Baronet, bought the lordship of the manor of Llantilio Crossenny and the ruins of White Castle from the 9th Duke of Beaufort in May 1902.
 Llantilio Court was demolished in 1922 but remnants of the landscape park remain and are listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.